bartlettr/ExtractTextFromPDFs/README.md

 ## Setup

 1. Install XpdfReader and Tesseract (developed using XpdfReader 4.0.0 and Tesseract 4.00 in macOS 10.14.3)
-2. Copy shell script to project directory
+2. Copy shell script (pdftotxt.sh) to local project directory
 3. PDF file(s) should be in 'pdfs' directory in project directory (e.g.: project/pdfs, with pdftotxt.sh in project)
 4. Run shell script (e.g. open Terminal, *cd* to project directory, and enter command *sh pdftotxt.sh*)